Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

 Figure~\ref{fig:4}(a) depicts the two-parameter bifurcation diagram between normalized heater power ($\overline{W}$) and coupling delay ($\tau_c$) for two time-delay coupled identical Rijke tube oscillators.
 For lower values of $\overline{W}$, we notice that the dynamics of the system alternates between in-phase synchronization (IP) and anti-phase synchronization (AP) via an intermediate state of amplitude death (AD) as $\tau_c$ is increased [shown by the arrow `1' in Fig.~\ref{fig:4}(a)].
 When $\overline{W}$ is sufficiently high, the coupled behavior of the oscillators switches abruptly between IP and AP states by undergoing PFB [shown by the arrow `2' in Fig.~\ref{fig:4}(a)].

-The one-parameter bifurcation diagram in Fig.~\ref{fig:4}(b) illustrates the variation in the root-mean-square value of the acoustic pressure oscillations ($p_{rms}$) with $\overline{W}$ for fixed value of $\tau_c$.
+The one-parameter bifurcation diagram in Fig.~\ref{fig:4}(b) illustrates the variation in the root-mean-square value of the acoustic pressure oscillations ($p_{rms}$) with $\overline{W}$ for a fixed value of $\tau_c$.
 We find that the coupled Rijke tube oscillators undergo fold bifurcation while transitioning from LCO to AD state when decreasing $\overline{W}$ in the forward path.
 On the other hand, the coupled oscillators undergo subcritical Hopf bifurcation during the transition from AD to LCO state at a higher value of $\overline{W}$ in the reverse path.
 Thus, the system undergoes explosive hysteretic transitions between AD and LCO states on variation of system parameters [refer to Fig.~\ref{fig:4}(b)] and also coupling parameters [refer to Fig.~\ref{fig:3}(b)] when the Hopf point of the individual oscillators are subcritical in nature.

-In the present model, the Rijke tube oscillators can only exhibit subcritical Hopf bifurcation due to the nature of the nonlinearity in Eq.~(\ref{eq:4}) \cite{subramanian2010bifurcation}.
-However, experiments show that Rijke tubes can undergo supercritical Hopf bifurcation for low flow rates \cite{etikyala2017change}.
-Hence, in Sec.~I of the Supplemental Material, we modify the nonlinear terms in the model of delay coupled thermoacoustic oscillators so that the oscillators individually exhibit supercritical Hopf bifurcation \cite{tandon2020bursting}.
+In the present model, the Rijke tube oscillators can only exhibit subcritical Hopf bifurcation due to the nature of the nonlinearity in the heat release rate fluctuations shown in Eq.~\eqref{eq:heckl} \cite{subramanian2010bifurcation}.
+However, experiments by Etikyala and Sujith \cite{etikyala2017change} show that Rijke tubes can undergo supercritical Hopf bifurcation for low air flow rates.
+Hence, in Sec.~I of the Supplementary Material, we modify the nonlinear terms in the model of delay coupled thermoacoustic oscillators so that the oscillators exhibit supercritical Hopf bifurcation in isolation \cite{tandon2020bursting}.
 We observe that delay coupled thermoacoustic oscillators with supercritical Hopf points exhibit second-order (i.e., continuous) change in the amplitude of acoustic pressure fluctuations during the transition from LCO to AD state and vice-versa, without hysteresis.
-Thus, we observe that the nature of the route to AD on variation of system and coupling parameters for coupled Rijke tube oscillators depends on the criticality of the bifurcation exhibited by the constituent oscillators in the uncoupled state.
+Thus, we confirm that the nature of the route to AD on variation of system and coupling parameters for coupled Rijke tube oscillators depends on the criticality of the bifurcation exhibited by the constituent oscillators in the uncoupled state.